 - 2. The language of questions should be straight & simple. - 3.
-There will be total of nine questions, out of which first question (comprising of 5 short answer type questions of 1 mark each) covering the whole syllabus will be compulsory. - 4.
+There will be total of nine questions, out of which first question of 10 marks (comprising of 10 short answer type questions of 1 mark each) covering the whole syllabus will be compulsory. - 4.
 Of the remaining 8 questions, two questions will be asked from each section (A,B,C,D) and the candidate will attempt 4 questions (one from each section).
-All questions will carry equal marks (5).
+All questions will carry equal marks (10).

-- 1. The student will learn about the various plant breeding methods used in different rabi crops - 2.
-To Know about the conventional and modern breeding methods in cross and self pollinated crops - 3.
-To have general principles of hybrid seed production in various crops
+- The student will learn about the various plant breeding methods used in different rabi crops - To Know about the conventional and modern breeding methods in cross and self pollinated crops - To have general principles of hybrid seed production in various crops